BartMassey/wordle5/README.md

 * One could cheat massively by compiling the pre-digested dictionaries into the program to save a millisecond or two, but ugh.

-* I tried going to `no_std` to get rid of the 2-3ms of startup overhead, thinking it was due to Rust startup This was a massive uglification of the code, and produced no noticeable speedup.

-* I used parallelism for the longest time.
-As the program got faster, the speedups got microscopic.
-At this point we are probably limited by data access rather than CPU.

 ### Branches